 In 1918, Winfred passed away, still in his forties.
 While recovering from the death of her husband, Olla was diagnosed with multiple sclerosis.
 For the next few years she continued with her activities until the disease progressed to the point that she could no longer easily get around.

 In order to support herself and remain in her home, Olla became the community’s main contact for magazine subscriptions.
 Bedridden for the last 20 years of her life, Olla worked the phone, calling all of her Reno contacts who were more than happy to help her by ordering magazines.
 For several years, Reader’s Digest awarded Olla a prize for being a top saleswoman of their publication.
 Olla Mack died in 1958.
 She left an estate of over $50,000, much of which went to medical charities.
-The university purchased the home in 2005 and for the past ten years, has been renting it out to students.
+The university purchased the home in 2005 and rented it out to students for many years.

 As the University of Nevada, Reno began to clear the Gateway of its remaining houses in 2020, the Krug family relocated the Mack House to a new site at 2520 Plumas Street.